- The Rev. Gretchen Weis

 and give us a try!

-come together in the spirit of mutual caring and respect to celebrate
+comes together in the spirit of mutual love and respect to celebrate

 diversity with members of all ages and life-styles.